Central Region

 • Christmas Day

 Interns also receive comprehensive clerical technical support.
-Every outpatient office has an office manager and client service personnel who are responsible for client check-in, assistance with scheduling, front desk collections, etc. Each office also has at least one administrative assistant who can assist with scoring most testing protocols and completing prior authorizations for clients to receive/continue to receive services; Health Information Management Specialist (HIMS); and housekeeping staff.
-We maintain a transcription department and phone-based dictation system and interns will be a part of the Electronic Medical Record system.
+Every outpatient office has an office manager and client service personnel who are responsible for client check-in, assistance with scheduling, front desk collections, etc. We maintain a transcription department and phone-based dictation system and interns will be a part of the Electronic Medical Record system.
 Every consulting office where interns provide services has a networked computer terminal and access to a library of reference materials.
 Bowen also maintains a generous staff development budget, which provides interns the ability to request necessary educational and reference materials during the year.

 Please note that available benefits and observed holidays are subject to change.
-The 2022 benefits guide can be found 2023 Bowen Benefit Guide with more details regarding these benefits.
 Matched interns will receive full benefit orientations at their site which will go over all benefit information for the training year.
 More information about the Support and Benefits offered in each of our regions can be found here.

 Drug Testing

-Although Bowen Center does not routinely require drug testing as a part of the employment process, if they have reason to believe that an intern/employee is under the influence of drugs or alcohol they may require a drug screen.
-If the person fails the drug screen, they typically place the individual on leave and require them to get a substance use assessment.
-They will then meet with the individual to evaluate if they can put accommodations in place in order for them to continue work.
+Although Bowen Health does not routinely require drug testing as a part of the employment process, if there is reason to believe that an employee/intern is under the influence of drugs or alcohol a drug screen may be required.
+If the drug screen is failed the individual is typically placed on leave and required to get a substance use assessment.
+After evaluation accommodations can be put in place so they can continue to working.

 Vaccination Requirements

-Employees are required to sign a health certification form, which certifies that the intern/employee is free of all communicable and/or contagious disease and free of medical, emotional, and addiction problems, which could significantly interfere with the performance of job responsibilities.
+Employees/interns sign a form, certifying they are free of all communicable and/or contagious disease and free of medical, emotional, and addiction problems which could significantly interfere with the performance of their job responsibilities.

-Flu Shot Policy – Annual flu shots are mandatory for all Bowen Center staff unless they have one of the following approved exemptions:
+Flu Shot Policy – Annual flu shots are mandatory for all Bowen Health staff/interns unless they have one of the following approved exemptions:

-• Medical Exemptions: Documentation from your medical provider detailing the reason you are not able to receive the flu vaccine will need to be sent to the Infection Prevention Nurse to review.
-If approved for a Medical Exemption, masks must be worn the entire flu season (October through March) even if the Covid-19 mask mandate were to be lifted.
+• Medical Exemptions: Documentation from a medical provider detailing the reason the staff member/intern are not able to receive the flu vaccine will need to be sent to the Infection Prevention Nurse to review.
+If approved for a Medical Exemption, masks must be worn the entire flu season (October through March).

-• Religious Exemptions: Staff may request a Religious Exemption request form from their HR Coordinator.
-Religious Exemption requests will then be evaluated by Bowen Center’s attorney who will make the final decision to approve or deny the Religious Exemption request.
-If approved for a Religious Exemption, masks must be worn the entire flu season (October through March) even if the Covid-19 mask mandate were to be lifted.
+• Religious Exemptions: Staff/interns may request a Religious Exemption form from their HR Coordinator.
+Religious Exemptions will be evaluated by Bowen Health’s attorney who will make the final decision whether to approve or deny the request.
+If approved for a Religious Exemption, masks must be worn the entire flu season (October through March).

 COVID-19 Vaccination Policy:

-All medical information collected from individuals, including vaccination information, test results, and any other information obtained as a result of testing, will be treated in accordance with applicable laws and policies on confidentiality and privacy.
+All medical information collected from individuals, including vaccination information, test results, and other information obtained from testing, will be treated in accordance with applicable laws and policies on confidentiality and privacy.

 Background Checks

-Bowen Center does complete background checks pre-internship, and some are completed once an intern starts at the Center.
-The background check requirements are dictated by the Indiana Department of Child Services (DCS) and by company policy.
-Below is a breakdown of what background checks will be completed.
+Bowen Health typically completes background checks pre-internship.
+Some are completed once an intern starts.
+The background check requirements are dictated by the Indiana Department of Child Services (DCS) and by as a company policy.
+Below is a breakdown of what background checks are completed.

-National Criminal History Check (Initial Online Check and through Fingerprinting)– This check provides general information regarding misdemeanor or felony history.
-A County Criminal History Check may need to be conducted to get more details if negative criminal history comes back on the National Criminal History Check.
+• National Criminal History Check (Initial Online Check and Fingerprinting) – This check provides general information regarding misdemeanor or felony history.
+A County Criminal History Check may be conducted to get more details if negative criminal history comes back on the National Criminal History Check.

-For both the National Criminal History and the County Criminal History Bowen Center initially looks to see if an intern has any misdemeanors in the last 7 years or felonies in the last 10 years.
-If they have been convicted with one of these charges within these time frames the results are given to the VP of Human Resources and the VP of Risk Management.
-They will evaluate the results on a case-by-case basis to determine if they are eligible to be hired.
-When the conviction was charged and the type of conviction will be factored into their decision.
-These results will also have to be reported to the Department of Children Services per their contract with them.
+For both the National Criminal History and the County Criminal History checks, if an intern has misdemeanors in the last 7 years or felonies in the last 10 years and they were convicted of one of those charges within the time frame, the VP of Human Resources and the VP of Healthcare Quality will evaluate the results on a case-by-case basis to determine if they are eligible for hire.
+The timing and type of conviction will be factored into the decision.
+These results will also be reported to the Department of Children Services per Bowen Health’s contract.

-Out of State CPS Check– Conducted in every state the candidate has lived in in the past 5 years.
+• Out of State CPS Check– Conducted in every state the candidate has resided in the past 5 years.
 If any record is found, this information must be presented to our representative at DCS.
-They will make the determination if they can be cleared to serve our DCS patients.
-This is determined on a case-by-case basis depending on the severity of the report and when it occurred.
+They will determination if the can be cleared to serve DCS patients.
+This is decided on a case-by-case basis depending on the severity of the report and when it occurred.

-Bowen Center guidelines for Motor Vehicle Record is no more than 2 speeding tickets in the past 3 years, no speeding tickets of 21 mph or more in the past 3 years, and no major moving violations in the past 5 years (reckless driving, OWI/DWI, etc.).
+• Motor Vehicle Record – Bowen Health guidelines are no more than 2 speeding tickets in the past 3 years, no speeding tickets of 21 mph or more over the speed limit in the past 3 years, and no major moving violations in the past 5 years (i.e., reckless driving, OWI/DWI, etc.).
 This will not disqualify an intern for the position if the position does not require them to transport patients.
-A pre-doctoral intern would not be expected to transport patients so this would not disqualify them, BUT they would be required to sign a No Driving Form, which indicates that they cannot drive patients, Bowen Center vehicles, or drive during working hours as they will not be covered under the site liability insurance.
+A pre-doctoral intern would not be expected to transport patients so this would not disqualify them, but they would be required to sign a No Driving Form, which indicates that they cannot drive patients, Bowen Health vehicles, or drive during working hours as they will not be covered under the site liability insurance.

-Again, please note that, if a negative criminal history is found, Bowen Center, as the employer, determines the eligibility of internship on a case-by-case basis depending on the severity of the charge and when the intern was convicted of the charge.
+Again, if a negative criminal history is found, Bowen Health determines the eligibility of interns on a case-by-case basis depending on the severity of the charge and when the intern was convicted of the charge.

-When ranking and selecting interns for Bowen Center, the primary criteria include (but are not limited to):
+When ranking and selecting interns for Bowen Health, the primary criteria include (but are not limited to):

 • Receipt of a master’s degree that is license eligible is required (not education-equivalent)

-• Experience and interest in working with folks across the lifespan
+• Experience and interest in working with individuals across the lifespan

-• Experience and interest in working in a community mental health center (or similar fast-paced environment) and integrated primary healthcare doing intervention and assessment
+• Experience and interest in working in a Community Mental Health Center (or similar fast-paced environment)

-• Solid testing experience, including completion of multiple assessment and testing batteries (required, preferred if experience with children, adolescents, and adults)
+• Solid testing experience, including completion of multiple assessment and testing batteries (required, experience with children, adolescents, and adults preferred)

-• Experience and desire to work with a low-income population, many of whom have co-occurring addiction, mental health, and medical issues
+• Experience and desire to work with low-income populations, many of whom have co-occurring addiction, mental health, and medical issues

 • Interest in receiving a generalist internship experience

-• Ability to work as a member of an interdisciplinary team and to coordinate care among members of the treatment team in a fast-paced setting requiring flexibility
+• Ability to work as a member of an interdisciplinary team and to coordinate care among members of the treatment team in a fast-paced setting that requires flexibility

 • Passion for patient advocacy and commitment to providing ethical, culturally responsive care